Published:

 Invoice financing is a financing solution for businesses that need a quick cash injection.
 It is particularly useful for small business sellers negatively impacted by a long delay between sales and payment.

-To help you determine whether invoice financing is suitable for your business, this article explains the details of invoice financing, including what it is, how it works, types and costs of invoice financing, as well as its pros and cons.
+To help you determine whether invoice financing is suitable for your business, this article explains the details of invoice financing, including what it is, how it works, the difference between invoice factoring and invoice financing, types and costs of invoice financing, as well as its pros and cons.

 • What is invoice financing?